xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/multi-vendor_getting_started_for_admin.md

 ## Task 2: Supervise the catalog, coupons and discounts
 The store administrator exercises the function of supervising the product catalog.
 See {% link "Supervising the product catalog" ref_0dPCIV3f %} for more information.

 If the store uses the addons {% link "Volume Discounts" ref_3JbpQrPF %} and {% link "Coupons" ref_3iTVKlYe %}, the store administrator can help vendors with the setup of volume discounts and coupons, respectively.
-For more info, see Volume Discounts: Usage with Multivendor and Coupons: Usage with Multivendor.
+For more info, see {% link "Coupons: Usage with Multivendor" ref_2HGKKzgD %} and {% link "Volume Discounts: Usage with Multivendor" ref_117NpIm9 %}.

 ## Task 3: Work on the orders
 The store administrator has full access to all the orders in the store.